 The manual is a result of the input of many people not only the research and training unit of PI.
 It is designed to be practical, it is designed to challenge, to generate a debate within organisations and perhaps more ambitiously within our umbrella as a whole.
 What does it mean to include more and more acronyms with out adapting our discourses and agendas and more over adapting our security measures to ensure that the umbrella really does its job of protection?
 The manual has been tested, it has been adapted and PI hopes that it will continue to evolve and hopefully remain relevant in its content for the minority community.
 It can only do that if minority defenders engage with this process that has begun.

 Amnesty International (2005)

-The purpose of this document is to provide basic guidance on how non-governmental organizations (NGOs) can use the United Nations (UN) Treaty Monitoring Bodies (referred to as the “Treaty Bodies”) and the Special Procedures of the UN Commission on Human Rights (the Commission) to raise cases concerning the promotion and protection of the human rights of people who are lesbian, gay, bisexual or transgender (LGBT).
-This document provides practical advice on how to use these bodies to raise individual cases as well as general situations of violations of the human rights of LGBT people.
+The purpose of this document is to provide basic guidance on how non-governmental organizations (NGOs) can use the United Nations (UN) Treaty Monitoring Bodies (referred to as the “Treaty Bodies”) and the Special Procedures of the UN Commission on Human Rights (the Commission) to raise cases concerning the promotion and protection of the human rights of people who are minority.
+This document provides practical advice on how to use these bodies to raise individual cases as well as general situations of violations of the human rights of minority people.